fusioncharts/dev_centre_docs/fusiontime/fusiontime-data-engine/fusiontime-methods.md

 //Config
 {
 	"enableIndex": true, //default is true
-	"indexBy": "columnName", //Column Name on which the indexing is applied }
+	"indexBy": "Time", //Column Name on which the indexing is applied }
 ```